mzemel/mzemel.github.io/_posts/projects/2019-05-10-building-monarchs.md

 ## Challenges

-There were several challenges, first and foremost the amount of time it took to compile all of the data.
+There were several challenges, first and foremost the sheer amount of time it took to [compile all of the data](https://thebackend.dev/monarchs/dataset.json).

 On average, I'd spend about 20 minutes on a single monarch: pull all the relevant info from Wikipedia, find a good picture, create the map, and edit the info to fit into the frame and tell a compelling, accurate story.